sanidhyasinha/sms-spam-detection/README.md

 - **Deep Learning Models**: Implement models like **LSTM** or **BERT** for better accuracy.
 - **Real-time Spam Detection**: Integrate the model into a real-time application or API to detect spam messages as they are received.

----

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This **README** provides a comprehensive overview of the project, including installation, usage, and model evaluation, structured according to the GitHub repository's folders.
-Let me know if you need further adjustments or additional details!